Tierra del Fuego National Park: Post-Columbian

 Wasti H. Stirling, an Anglican missionary, settled here in 1870 and started to convert Yaghan tribes, the natives, the original residents of the Beagle Channel.

 During the 1880s, many gold prospectors came to Ushuaia, following rumors of large gold fields, which proved to be false.

 Trouble for the Yaghan people began in 1880 when European missionaries entered the area.
 European settlers brought diseases such as measles, causing a rapid and nearly complete extinction of the Yaghan people.
 The Yaghan tribe was reduced in number from about 3,000 people in 1880 to less than 100 by the 1990s.
 Many of them were killed by European settlers' "shoot exercises" and deliberate poisoning to exploit the sea lions, the staple of the Yaghan diet.
-Following the death of 84-year-old Emelinda Acuña (1921 – 12 October 2005), only one native speaker remains, Cristina Calderón of Villa Ukika on Navarino Island, Chile.
+Following the deaths of 84-year-old Emelinda Acuña (1921 – 12 October 2005) and her sister Cristina Calderón (1928 - 2022) of Villa Ukika on Navarino Island, Chile, no native speakers remain.
 What can be seen of the Yaghan people and their settlements today are mainly relics in the form of piles of mussel shells overgrown with grass near the seashore.
 Some antiquarian links with the tribals can also be seen in the "End of the World Museum" in Ushuaia.

 The Boundary Treaty of 1881 was an attempted resolution of the territorial dispute between Argentina and Chile, and stipulated that the boundary between the two countries would run south from "Cape Espiritu Santo, on the northern shore of Tierra del Fuego till it touches the Beagle Channel".
 This division meant that Argentina would be entitled to the eastern portion while Chile would have the western part of the Tierra del Fuego.
 However, the Treaty did not clarify the terminus of the Beagle Channel, which created many territorial and collateral issues such as navigation rights.
 This resulted in a dispute between the two countries, particularly on the small islands (Picton, Lennox, and Nueva) up to Cape horn.
 The dispute, which started in 1840, almost resulted in war between the two countries in 1978.
 However, the issue was resolved with the intervention of the Vatican.
 The Pope ruled on the dispute, ratification ensued and a treaty was signed on 2 May 1985.
 Under this treaty, Chile retained control of all the disputed islands, and Argentina was entitled to navigational rights and maintained its limited presence on these islands.